lee1jaden/baseball-analytics/README.md

     pip install pipreqs
     pip install -r requirements.txt
     ```
-1. If trying to access data from the FTP server, add a file called "my_secrets.py" and create variables with the HOST, USERNAME, and PASSWORD needed to connect.
+1. If trying to access data from the FTP server, add a file called "my_secrets.py" and create variables with the HOST, USERNAME, PASSWORD, and SERVER_DIRECTORY needed to connect.
 1. Run python executables from the terminal or use the debug window.
 1. To update dependencies, run the following command:
     > pipreqs . --ignore ./.venv --force